Jannael/DevSync/src/backend/routes/user/doc.md

 - `role`
 - `personalization`
 - `nickName`
-- `complete`
+- `complete`: boolean

-`complete` field its to help frontend developer to handle the response
+`complete` field its to help frontend developer to handle the response its in error output as well

 ### Error
 `output`